 - In Advanced tag settings, choose Consent type.
 Set it up if you use Consent Manager.
-The tag will fire only when selected consent is given by a visitor.
+The tag will fire only when a visitor gives selected consent.

 - Respect visitor privacy is turned on by default.
 Leave it as is, if you want to respect visitors who set a Do-Not-Track option in their browser or opted out from tracking.